Kiel–Lübeck railway: History

 The Kiel–Ascheberg section was opened on 31 May 1866 together with the Neumünster–Neustadt in Holstein line (see Neumünster–Ascheberg and Eutin–Neustadt railways).
 The operator of both routes was the Altona-Kiel Railway Company (LFS).
 Thus Kiel and Neumünster were connected by rail with the Baltic port of Neustadt, but not yet with the important seaport of Lübeck.
 The reason for this was that, at that time, Lübeck, as a Free Imperial City, was not part of Schleswig-Holstein and the King of Denmark, who ruled it in personal union, did not wish to fund the industrial expansion of Lübeck.

 It was not until 10 April 1873 that the railway from Eutin via Bad Schwartau to Lübeck was added.
 This line was built by the Eutin-Lübeck Railway Company (ELE).
 The AKE was nationalized in 1884, the profitable ELE not until 1941.

-The roof of the Princes' Station in Plön today.
+The roof of the Princes' Station in today.

-The platform canopy on the station in Plön today was built in 1890 at Holsteinische Schweiz station, then dismantled in 1896 and rebuilt at Plön's Princes' Station (officially: Plön-Park station).
+The platform canopy on the station in today was built in 1890 at Holsteinische Schweiz station, then dismantled in 1896 and rebuilt at Plön's Princes' Station (officially: Plön-Park station).
 In 1910 it was moved again to Plön station.

 Despite the different railway companies, passenger trains were soon working the Kiel-Lübeck route, while the other two branches - Neumünster–Ascheberg and Eutin–Neustadt - become less important.
-In 1929 there was a D-Zug express pair that ran between Kiel, Lübeck and Berlin.
-The D-Zug took about 95 minutes to work the Kiel-Lübeck line.
+In 1929 there was a express pair that ran between Kiel, Lübeck and Berlin.
+The took about 95 minutes to work the Kiel-Lübeck line.
 Other through passenger trains required about 150 minutes.
 The Neumünster–Ascheberg line was then integrated into the timetable of the route.

 Later, the line grew in importance.
-In the mid-1970s, the D-Zug pair known as the Black Forest Express (Schwarzwald-Express, Kiel-Seebrugg) and several Heckeneilzüge worked the line, including a pair of trains on the Kiel-Bad Harzburg route.
+In the mid-1970s, the pair known as the Black Forest Express (Kiel-Seebrugg) and several worked the line, including a pair of trains on the Kiel-Bad Harzburg route.
 The track was then designated as route number 145: Flensburg-Lüneburg.
-Several Eilzug semi-fast trains also ran through services between these two towns.
+Several semi-fast trains also ran through services between these two towns.
 Many of these trains were hauled by power cars of Class 613.

 Between 1980 and 1985 several stations on the line were closed to passenger traffic.
 This affected Bockholt and Kühren in 1980, Elmschenhagen, Kroog (both districts of Kiel) and Wahlstorf in 1981 and Gleschendorf Ottendorf, Timmdorf and Pansdorf in 1985.
 The latter was reopened in 2000.

 The first stage of construction of the expansion project on the Kiel-Lübeck route had been achieved by June 2010.
 It included the construction of the railway station in Kiel-Elmschenhagen with a crossing loop, the expansion of Plön station for system crossings (including an extensive renovation of the station building and platforms) and the expansion of the Preetz–Ascheberg section to handle speeds of up to 140 km/h.
 The new measures are designed to enable something approximating to a half-hourly service between Kiel and Lübeck.